AdguardTeam/LegalDocs/dns_privacy_policy/en/privacy-main.md

 * Export all Personal Data that we hold about you to a local file from your [AdGuard Account](https://my.adguard.com/);

-* Request information about what data about you we store and for how long, and if we did not collect it directly from you, you can request information about its source;
+* Request information about what data about you we store and for how long, and if we did not collect it directly from you, you can request information about its source by sending an email to privacy@adguard.com;

-* Request to correct any incomplete or inaccurate data about you.
+* Request to correct any incomplete or inaccurate data about you by sending an email to privacy@adguard.com.
 We will do so as quickly as possible, unless there is a valid reason not to, in which case you will be notified;

 * Delete all your Personal Data.
 You can do this at will via AdGuard Account, or by sending a request to privacy@adguard.com.
 In the latter case, we may ask you to verify your identity before fulfilling the request.